Giuseppe Di Stefano: Vocal and singing style

-Di Stefano was a lyric tenor with a soft voice, an unmistakable warm and rich timbre and, at least in the early years, was very expansive.
-He was admired for his vocal skills, clear diction, passionate phrasing, captivating interpretation and the exquisite lightness of pianissimo and shades.
-Far from the studious precision and "aplomb" of a Bjorling or a Kraus, or the vocal overpowering of a Del Monaco or stylistic rigour of a Bergonzi, Di Stefano had a natural musicality, with a generous, instinctive and communicative style of singing.
+Di Stefano was a lyric tenor with a soft voice and a warm and rich timbre.
+He was admired for his vocal skills, clear diction, passionate phrasing, captivating interpretation and the lightness of pianissimo and shades.
+Far from the precision and "aplomb" of a Bjorling or a Kraus, or the vocal overpowering of a Del Monaco or rigour of a Bergonzi, Di Stefano had a natural musicality, with an instinctive and communicative style of singing.

 Di Stefano can be placed in the tradition of tenori lirici post-romantic of the Italian and French repertoire, where he gave memorable performances especially in the first part of his career (Rigoletto, La traviata, La bohème, The pearl fishermen, Manon, Faust).
 In the following years he developed into roles of the lyrical repertoire, with more drive and drama (Tosca, La forza del destino, Turandot, Carmen, up to Pagliacci and Andrea Chénier).

 Recordings with Maria Callas

 Giuseppe Di Stefano with Maria Callas on her farewell tour on 9 December 1973.

 Di Stefano and Maria Callas recorded many operas together, all of which for EMI.
 Together they recorded the following complete operas: